mrricardom/Joystix/README.md

 ## Overview

-_**Joystix** is an app for to the casual and hardcore video-game enthusiast.
+**Joystix** is an app for to the casual and hardcore video-game enthusiast.
 Nostalgia often hits and a user is reminded of a game they once loved.
 A user can sign-in and log their favorite videogames under their account.
 After rating them, they can see a broad picture of what games they've liked.
-A user could also see some of the games other users have added in the comphrhensive library. _
+A user could also see some of the games other users have added in the comphrhensive library.

 <br>

 ## MVP

-_The **Joystix** MVP includes:
+The **Joystix** MVP includes:
-- _a viewable comprehnsive library with all games added by users
+- A viewable comprehnsive library with all games added by users
-- _user authentication and login with their own videogame library
+- User authentication and login with their own videogame library
-- _fully functioning front-end CRUD where users could: add, see, delete, and update their videogames._
+- Fully functioning front-end CRUD where users could: add, see, delete, and update their videogames.
-- _an image of the videogame, genre, year realeased, and rating displayed in product cards
+- An image of the videogame, genre, year realeased, and rating displayed in product cards

 <br>